Go Practices 101

 }

-The arguments of a deferred function call are all evaluated at the moment when the corresponding defer statement is executed (a.k.a. when the deferred call is pushed into the deferred call queue).
+The arguments of a deferred function call are all evaluated at the moment when the corresponding defer statement is executed (a.k.a. when the deferred call is pushed into the defer-call stack).
 The evaluation results are used when the deferred call is executed later during the existing phase of the surrounding call (the caller of the deferred call).

 The expressions within the body of an anonymous function call, whether the call is a general call or a deferred/goroutine call, are evaluated during the anonymous function call is executed.